paul-tqh-nguyen/mutag_graph2vec_neural_classifier/README.md

 # MUTAG graph2vec Neural Classifier

-This is a comparison of an anime recommender system using matrix factorization against a neural recommender system.
+This is a neural network that classifies chemical compounds according to their mutagenic effect on bacteria.

 We're using the MUTAG dataset.
 The data can be found [here](https://ls11-www.cs.tu-dortmund.de/staff/morris/graphkerneldatasets).